gildir/CS321-2018F-004/inventory.md

 ### User
 The weights associated with each item is located in [Items in .CSV file](./src/items.csv)
 The weights for an item are determined by a generic category of light, medium, or heavy.
-Liight items all have the weight of 0.5. (for example, Gum and Phone would have the same weight of 0.5).
+Light items all have the weight of 0.5. (for example, Gum and Phone would have the same weight of 0.5).
 Medium items like a Textbook or a Backpack are given weights of 5 or 10.
 A much heavier item like a Dog or a Human may have weights of 100 or 200.
 While the unit for weights are not pounds, the value of weight for an object indicates the general category the object would fall into for light, medium or heavy.
 Items can be sorted by weight during the game, if the user wishes to arrange their inventory from heaviest to lightest or lightest to heaviest is also available.

 [Example of inventory with weights](./Weights.png)